homeputers/ebal/README.md

 ## Frontend

 A lightweight React frontend lives in the `frontend` directory.
-It is now a tiny Node project managed with **yarn**.
+It is a small Node project managed with **yarn** and built with **Vite**.
 Install the dependencies and start the dev server with live reload using:

 ```bash
 cd frontend